kpetrauskas92/XPLORER/README.md

 * USER STORY [#51](https://github.com/kpetrauskas92/XPLORER/issues/51)

-    View Followers and Following Lists
+    View Followers and Following Lists *Won't Have*
   * As a user, I want to view lists of users who follow me and users I am following so that I can manage and understand my network on the platform.

 ### **9. User Search**